ruche7/PostIBL/README.md

 # PostIBL

-The post-effect of image-based lighting for MikuMikuEffect and MikuMikuMoving.
+The post-effect of image-based lighting for MikuMikuEffect and MikuMikuMoving. (incomplete)